frux-c/frux-c/README.md

 Hello I'm Frux,
 I'm a college student, and my go to langauge is python.
-I love playing fps games, fun fact used to play that professionally too.
+I love playing fps games.

 <!---
 frux-c/frux-c is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.